Sept. 24, 2008

 Below, after this explanation, is a roulette simulation.
 Before you try it, let me tell you how it works and what it is supposed to show.

 We will pretend that we are playing roulette.
 We will bet on Odd.
-This means we will win when an the little ball on the roulette wheel lands on an odd number.
+This means we will win when the little ball on the roulette wheel lands on an odd number.
 We lose if the ball finishes on an even number.
 We also lose if the ball finishes on 0 or 00 because, in roulette, 0 and 00 are neither even nor odd.

-If we bet on Odd, there are 18 numbers that win for us: 1, 3, 5, 7, 9, ..., up through 35.
-Twenty numbers lose for us: 2, 4, 6, 8, ..., through 36, plus 0 and 00.
+If we bet on Odd, there are 18 numbers that win for us: 1, 3, 5, 7, 9, and so forth, up through 35.
+Twenty numbers lose for us: 2, 4, 6, 8, and so forth through 36, plus 0 and 00, which are neither even nor odd in roulette.
 Winning pays 1-1, meaning that we get $1 if we win and lose $1 if we don't.
 Our expected loss per bet is (18-20)/38 = $-0.0528 per dollar bet.
+The law of large numbers implies that, the more times we spin, the closer we should get to $-0.0528 per dollar bet.

 Evaluating Securities